aplteam/Tester2/docs/Tester2-Reference.md

 ### Cleaning up

-After the last test case was executed the `Run*` function checks whether there is a function `Cleanup` in the namespace hosting your test cases.
-If that's the case then this function is executed.
+After the last test case was executed, the `Run*` function checks whether there is a function `Cleanup` in the namespace hosting your test cases.
+If that's the case, then this function is executed.

 Any `Cleanup` function should either return a shy result (which will be ignored) or no result at all.
 It might accept a right argument, but this is optional: it might as well be niladic.
 If it _does_ accept a right argument it will get the parameter namespace passed.